ryansuchocki/microscheme/README.md

 Microscheme
 ===========

-Microscheme is a Scheme subset/variant designed for Atmel microcontrollers, especially as found on Arduino boards.
+Microscheme is a Scheme subset designed for Atmel microcontrollers, especially as found on Arduino boards.

 Recent Changes
 --------------

- 1. Microscheme is now open-source!
+ 1. Microscheme now has apply!
- 2. Microscheme now has a tree-shaker
+ 2. Microscheme now has an FFI!

 Compiling
 ---------